1 Aug 2017

-The Administrative Measures on the Registration and Record Filing of Health Food took effect on 1 July 2016, replacing the Administrative Measures on the Registration of Health Foods (for Trial Implementation).
+The Administrative Measures on the Registration and Record Filing of Health Foods took effect on 1 July 2016, replacing the Administrative Measures on the Registration of Health Foods (for Trial Implementation).
 Under the new Administrative Measures, health food with ingredients falling outside of the catalogue of health food ingredients and health food imported for the first time (with the exception of health food which are nutrient substances such as vitamin supplements and minerals) are subject to registration.
-Furthermore, such health food would have to undergo on-site inspection and test reviews centrally organised by an appraisal authority.
-Health food with ingredients falling within the catalogue of health food ingredients and health food imported for the first time which are nutrient substances such as vitamin supplements and minerals, on the other hand, should carry out record filing.
+Furthermore, such health food would have to undergo on-site inspection and test reviews organised centrally by an appraisal authority.
+Health food with ingredients falling within the catalogue of health food ingredients and health food imported for the first time which are nutrient substances, such as vitamin supplements and minerals, on the other hand, should carry out record filing.

 The Regulations for the Administration of Direct Selling and Regulations on the Prohibition of Pyramid Selling were passed and implemented in 2005.
 Under these two sets of regulations, direct selling of health food is permitted in China.

-The Regulations on the Administration of Consigned Production of Health Food was implemented on 1 January 2014 to address the irregularities in sales and promotional activities of enterprises engaging in the consigned production of health food.
+The Regulations on the Administration of Consigned Production of Health Foods were implemented on 1 January 2014 to address the irregularities in sales and promotional activities of enterprises engaging in the consigned production of health food.
 Under the new rules, domestic enterprises are not allowed to produce, deal in or import health food produced on a consigned basis.
 In addition, to further regulate the health food market, food products without a health food approval document number may not make health claims in their labels or instruction manuals.

-“National Food Safety Standard - Health Foods (GB 16740-2014)” was implemented on 24 May 2015, replacing “General Standard for Health (Functional) Foods (GB 16740-1997)”.
+National Food Safety Standard - Health Foods (GB 16740-2014) was implemented on 24 May 2015, replacing General Standard for Health (Functional) Foods (GB 16740-1997).
 In the new standard, stipulations on the scope, product classification, label identification and technical requirements have been revised.